mozilla/pkipolicy/rootstore/policy.md

 This policy covers how the default set of certificates and associated trust bits is maintained for software products distributed by Mozilla.
 Other entities distributing software based on ours are free to adopt their own policies.
-In particular, under the terms of the relevant Mozilla license(s) distributors of such software are permitted to add or delete CA certificates and modify the values of the trust bits in the versions that they distribute.
+In particular, under the terms of the relevant Mozilla license(s), distributors of such software are permitted to add or delete CA certificates and modify the values of the trust bits in the versions that they distribute.
 However, as with other software modifications, by making such changes a distributor may